-A WRC title-winning engine needs to be competitive in all conditions.
-That is why we design a 100% prototype engine from scratch in order to fulfil the requirements of one of the toughest and most varied global championships.
+A title-winning engine needs to be competitive in all conditions.
+That is why we design a 100% prototype engine from scratch in order to fulfil the requirements of the toughest and most varied global championships.

 When we started our WRC journey in 2012, we worked together with trusted outside expertise to help us bring the first Hyundai i20 WRC roaring to life.
-Now, we have our own in-house team pushing the limits of each high-performance engine completely from our Hyundai Motorsport headquarters in Alzenau.
+Now, we have our own in-house team pushing the limits of each high-performance engine across rallying and racing completely from our Hyundai Motorsport headquarters in Alzenau.

 In other forms of motorsport it is common to take a production engine block, lighten it and upgrade the parts.
 Our approach allows us to carefully consider each element to create the best overall power unit that can compete at high altitude, in extreme temperatures and at varying speeds.